+Charges taken nom the fand over a year

-Ongoing charge 1.01%
+Ongoing charge 1.14%

-n the fund under certain s specific
+Charges taken from the fund under certain specific conditions

-conditions
+Performance fee None

 Past Performance

 Past performance is not a guide to future performance.
 The value of your investment and income from it may go down as well as up and you may not get back the amount you invested.